Sahand1993/CraigslistPrice/README.md

 HOW TO USE:

-1. Make sure you have "pillow" installed (pip install pillow) in order to use the Python GUI
+1. Install pillow and elasticsearch modules for python.
+`pip install pillow`
+`pip install elasticsearch`

 2. Download and run Elasticsearch according to these instructions: https://www.elastic.co/downloads/elasticsearch

+3. Install the elasticsearch python module: ``

 3. Start the program with :
-`python3 elasticsearch/SearchGUI.py`
+`python3 SearchGUI.py`

 4. What to enter in the fields: